Winter Blues

 To stop an illness in its tracks, we first turn to a dropperful of astragalus root three times a day, usually before meals.
 Next, throughout the day we drink three glasses of vinegar water (preferably homemade apple cider vinegar with the mother), usually one glassful after each meal.
 When worst comes to worst, we gargle those glasses down with two long gargles per hour which we then swallow.
 Since vinegar is very acidic, I use it conservatively, like the other remedies (and often followed by brushing or a milk chaser unless I’m dealing with coughs and congestion).
 Very young children, of course, can’t gargle at all.

 When backed into a corner, my last resort is colloidal silver, 10 parts per million, a teaspoon 4 times per day (1/2 tsp. for children 12 and younger) for 10 days.
 This is a natural antibiotic and must be used in conjunction with some form of acidophilus like yogurt, kefir or pills to replace the good intestinal bacteria that will be killed (along with the bad intestinal bacteria).
-I am usually terrified into using this, much like the mother who first recommended it to me.
+I was usually terrified into using this, like the mother who first recommended it to me.
 She said the first time she gave it to her son, she stood in the dark at the foot of his bed, knowing that in the morning she would probably be bringing him into the doctor for pneumonia, again.
 After trying silver, she never made another routine morning trip to the clinic.
 Neither have I.